Published 03.02.2025

 Photo: Sven Hermansen

-3: Check for cabbage steam flea beetle infestation
+3: Check for canola flea beetle infestation

 Photo: Ghita Cordsen Nielsen